dvgis/threebox-es6/docs/Threebox.md

 ```
 This get/set property receives and returns a boolean value to override the property `visible` of a  [`THREE.Object3D`](https://threejs.org/docs/#api/en/core/Object3D.visible),
 adding also the same visibility value for `obj.label` and `obj.tooltip`
+This property is overriden by `obj.hidden`, so if `obj.hidden` is false, `obj.visibility` is ignored.
 By Threebox design `.boundingBoxShadow` is hidden for [`THREE.Raycaster`](https://threejs.org/docs/#api/en/core/Raycaster) even when it's visible for the camera.